kwatts949/CurriculumVitae/README.md

 ## Education

 #### Makers Academy (September 2022 to January 2023) (TODO)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used pairing in order to problem solve efficiently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
+- RSpec
-- RSpec, Jasmine
+- SQL, PostgreSQL

 #### The Open University (Jan 2020 to Present)

 - BSc Chemistry
-- Ongoing
 - I achieved 100% in several assignments and have been awarded a distinction (score of > 85%) in each of the 6 modules I have completed to date.
 - I am currently on track to receive a First Class degree.